-We have introduced a new one-way visitor route through the visitor centre, moat path and gardens.
+We have introduced a new one-way visitor route around the visitor centre and through the house.
 Please follow the new signage and system.
 If you do not wish to go inside the visitor centre, head to the left of the entrance and enter through the side gate.

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

 Car park: 9.30am – 5pm (car park gates lock at 5.15pm).

 Deer park: 9.30am – 5pm.
 Dogs on short leads welcome, no picnics please, don’t feed the deer.

 Gardens: 10am – 5pm (last entry 4.15pm).
 Dogs on short leads welcome from 12 noon daily.

 North park: 9.30am – 5pm.
 Dogs off leads welcome.
 (Picnic area currently closed).

 House: 12 noon – 4pm (last entry 3.30pm).
 On weekdays the ground floor of the house will be open and on weekends the Servants' Courtyard will be open.

 Mill: we’re sorry but the mill remains closed.